content-left-bg.png

 Survey methodology

-The Next Step suite of post-school destination surveys are undertaken by the Department of Education through the QGSO, in accordance with the provisions of the Statistical Returns Act 1896 (Qld).
+The Next Step post-school destination surveys are undertaken by the Department of Education through the QGSO, in accordance with the provisions of the Statistical Returns Act 1896 (Qld).
 Each survey follows the methodology outline.

 The QGSO cleans the CATI and online responses and provides the department with a de-identified unit record file.